isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 ```
 Please note that each PIM attribute is prefixed with the "`akeneo_`" label in Salesforce Commerce Cloud.

+Note: If you don't want to use this feature, please leave a space in curly brackets ({}).
 :::

 ## How to map PIM attributes with SFCC "custom" product attributes?